 You’ll then hear air flow go to maximum as it creates a positive pressure inside the cabin to prevent outside air from leaking in.
 In addition, any outside air will now go through the HEPA filter via the HVAC (Heating, Ventilation, and Air Conditioning) system.

 Does the HEPA Filter Work in Automatic Climate Mode?

 From what we can tell, the HEPA filter does not seem to be used when climate controls are used normally in automatic mode.
-It’s only employed when you turn on the Bioweapon Defense setting.
+HEPA air filtration is only employed when you turn on the Bioweapon Defense setting.